 Patho-anatomy and physiology

-Facets consist of the inferior articular process of the superior vertebra and the superior articular process of the inferior vertebra and exhibit features typical of synovial joints including aneural articular cartilage, synovial membrane, capsular pouch, fibroadipose meniscoid, and a fibrous capsule.9 FJs function to stabilize and limit excessive flexion, extension, side-bending, and axial rotation of the spine.
+Facets consist of the inferior articular process of the superior vertebra and the superior articular process of the inferior vertebra and exhibit features typical of synovial joints including aneural articular cartilage, synovial membrane, capsular pouch, fibroadipose meniscoid, and a fibrous capsule.11 FJs function to stabilize and limit excessive flexion, extension, side-bending, and axial rotation of the spine.
 The orientation of the joints relative to the sagittal plane is different in the upper levels than the lower levels.
 Tropism, or differing orientation of paired joints, is common in the general population.
-Each joint receives dual innervation from the medial branches of the dorsal primary rami of the same level and the level above.1 One in nine patients have been found to have FJ innervation from other nerves, such as the medial branch below the joint or the dorsal root ganglion.1,4 Studies have demonstrated free and encapsulated nerve endings in lumbar FJs, as well as nerves containing substance P and calcitonin gene-related peptide, and even neuropeptide Y which is typically found in sympathetic efferent fibers.1,12 Many inflammatory mediators and cytokines have been found in facet joint cartilage and synovial tissue in degenerative lumbar spine disorders.
+Each joint receives dual innervation from the medial branches of the dorsal primary rami of the same level and the level above.1 One in nine patients have been found to have FJ innervation from other nerves, such as the medial branch below the joint or the dorsal root ganglion.1,4 Studies have demonstrated free, encapsulated and un-encapsulated nerve endings in lumbar FJs.1,12.
+These nerves contain substance P, calcitonin gene-related peptide, and even neuropeptide Y which is typically found in sympathetic efferent fibers.1,12 Many inflammatory mediators and cytokines have been found in facet joint cartilage and synovial tissue in degenerative lumbar spine disorders.
 Direct pressure on subchondral bone, intramedullary hypertension, trabecular micro-fractures, capsular distension, and synovial inflammation activate nociceptor fibers leading to acute pain.1 Chronic pain is thought to occur due to neuronal sensitization secondary to persistent nociceptive input.

 Disease progression including natural history, disease phases or stages, disease trajectory